-They create relationships and leads collaborations that blend the cultural sector and broader climate action.
-The cultural sector has so much to offer and gain as it connects its work with the global efforts on environmental and human health, on climate mitigation and adaptation, and on community resilience we create benefits for communities and institutions.
+They create relationships and leads collaborations that blend the cultural sector with broader climate action.
+By connecting the sector’s work with the global efforts on environmental and human health, on climate mitigation and adaptation, and on community resilience we create benefits for communities and institutions.
 Museums, zoos, gardens, aquariums and cultural heritage sites are key partners for cities, counties, states, tribes, and civic organizations when planning sustainable and resilient futures that emphasize climate, equity, economics and health.
-For there to be truly lasting, sustainable results for the country and the World, cultural institutions must be included in work on community infrastructure planning and implementation, and on public engagement and education.
+For there to be truly lasting, sustainable results for the country and the World, cultural institutions must be included in work on community infrastructure planning and implementation, and in public engagement and education.